Last modified: 2009-10-02 by

 The third House of Anjou

-In 1356, king Jean II le Bon reestablished the apanage on Anjou, as a duchy, for his son Louis, who founded the third house of Anjou.
-Jean was defeated in Poitiers by the Black Prince and sent to London as an hostage.
-In 1360, he came back to France but two of his sons, including Louis, went to London as hostages.
-Louis escaped and king Jean had to come back to London, where he died in 1364.
+In 1356, King John II the Good reestablished the apanage on Anjou, as a Duchy, for his son Louis, who founded the third house of Anjou.
+Defeated in Poitiers by the Black Prince and sent to London as an hostage, John came back to Franc in 1360 but two of his sons, including Louis, went to London as hostages.
+Louis escaped and John had to come back to London, where he died in 1364.

-The third house of Anjou extincted with René I (1409-1480), known as le Bon Roi René (the Good King René).
-René was one of the most educated princes of his times: he could speak French, Latin, Ancient Greek, Hebrew, Catalan and Italian, composed and played music, and wrote poems.
-René was also interested in mathematics, geology, and jurisprudence.
-He organized popular festivals, promoted traditional chevalry and was fond of gardening: he is said to have introduced the carnation, the rose of Provins and the Muscat grapes in his states.
-René was also king of Sicily (nominally), duke of Lorraine and count of Provence.
+The third house of Anjou extincted with René I (1409-1480), known as Good King René.
+One of the most educated princes of his times, René could speak French, Latin, Ancient Greek, Hebrew, Catalan and Italian, composed and played music, and wrote poems.
+He was also interested in mathematics, geology, and jurisprudence.
+René organized popular festivals, promoted traditional chivalry and was fond of gardening: he is said to have introduced the carnation, the rose of Provins and the Muscat grapes in his states.
+René was also King of Sicily (nominally), Duke of Lorraine and Count of Provence.
 At the end of his life, he understood he would not be able to resist King of France Louis XI, who wanted to reincorporate Anjou to his domain, and retired in Aix-en-Provence, where he died in 1480.

 Ivan Sache, 14 December 2002

-The flag of Anjou is common in the department of Maine-et-Loire, which corresponds more or less to the province of Anjou in 1789 (then much smaller than the county of Anjou in the XIIth century).
-It is flown for instance in front of the city hall of Angers, along with the flags of France, European Union and Angers, and over the castle of Angers during summer season.
+The flag of Anjou is commonly used in the Department of Maine-et-Loire, which matches more or less to the Province of Anjou as of 1789, then much smaller than the County of Anjou in the 12th century.
+It is flown for instance in front of the town hall of Angers, along with the flags of France, European Union and Angers, and over the castle of Angers during summer season.